 Residents of Romulus are dedicated to preserving the area's rich history.
 Members of the Historical Society conduct a variety of special programs, celebrations and events throughout the year to commemorate the town's pioneering settlers.

 The Romulus Historical Park is set in the center of downtown on Hunt Street and demonstrates the community's commitment to blending the old with the new.

-This charming district includes a historical museum located in the town's original schoolhouse, the restored Kinglsey House, the Wabash Freight building and caboose, and a spacious park and gazebo.
+This charming district includes a historical museum located in the town's original schoolhouse, restored Kinglsey House, 1923 monitor windmill, Wabash Freight building and caboose, as well as a spacious park, gazebo and pavilion.

 The Historical Museum is located in the area's first one-room school house.
-The Museum houses local artifacts, documents, family histories, and a collection of Romulus High School yearbooks.
+Built in 1839, it now houses local artifacts, documents, photos and a collection of Romulus High School yearbooks.

 Hours: Sunday from 1:00 to 4:00 pm (excluding major holidays)

 The historic Samuel Kingsley House demonstrates how the area's earliest families lived during the 19th century.
 Built in 1855, this preserved home offers a glimpse into the past and features some original artifacts, furnishings, household tools and kitchenware.
 It also houses the local Historic Archives which contains old maps, genealogies, assessment rolls and early Romulus history.